CarlosDebtBurner/RedeemingProtocol/README.md

 ## Whitepaper

-“To redeem a broken economy, we must first redeem the purpose of money itself.” — Carlos J. Perez
+“To redeem a broken economy, we must first redeem the purpose of money itself.” — Carlos Javier Perez

 [Read the Full Whitepaper](whitepaper.html)